Mustafanaji0413/real-estate/README.md

 - Highlight the page you are on in the Navbar.
 - Encourage users to register in more places on the website.
 - When filtering for a listing, make the items stick on text fields.
+- When a user make Inquiry send an email to the realtor.